 Electrochemical polishing, also referred to as electro polishing, is an electrochemical process that removes material from metal parts through polishing, passivation and deburring.
 It is often described as the reverse of electroplating—differing from anodizing in that the purpose of anodizing is to grow a thick, protective oxide layer on the surface of a material rather than polish.
 The process may be used in lieu of abrasive fine polishing in micro structural preparation and is an inexpensive option for DMLS projects that are not tolerance dependent.
 This creates a bright uniform finish.
 The extent to which electro polishing is successful depends upon the degree of preparation of the treated surfaces.

 Abrasive Flow Machining (AFM), also known as extrude honing, is a method of smoothing and polishing internal surfaces and producing controlled radii.
 A one-way or two-way flow of an abrasive media is extruded through a workpiece, smoothing and finishing rough surfaces.
 One-way systems flow the media through the workpiece, then it exits from the part.
 In two-way flow, two vertically opposed cylinders flow the abrasive media back and forth.
 The process is particularly useful for difficult to reach internal passages, bends, cavities and edges.
-This is an inexpensive option for DMLS projects that are not tolerance dependent and a more uniform surface roughness.
+This is an inexpensive option for DMLS projects that are not tolerance dependent and have a more uniform surface roughness.
 The extent to which AFM is successful depends upon the degree of preparation of the treated surfaces.

 CNC finishing permits high quality contoured milling applications to achieve tight tolerances.
-Detail-oriented precision can be accomplished with 3-axis, 5-axis and 6-axis CNC lathes.
+Detail-oriented precision can be accomplished with CNC lathes.
 Conventional fixed headstock and Swiss-style CNC lathes can be utilized to support complex operations such as cross drilling and cross tapping, cross milling and slotting as well as C-axis milling and off-center work.
 Proper fixturing can yield tolerances as tight as 1 micron or (.00004”).
 Should this post processing option be desired, pre-build planning is required to add sufficient material to machined features and surfaces so that tolerances can be met.

 The advantages of DMLS are numerous.
 DMLS is perfect for projects that require design freedom and rapid parts.
 Parts with undercuts, draft angles, cavities, tooling, jigs, rotors, fixtures and impellers are some of the pieces that can be made using DMLS.
 Additionally, multiple pieces such as mountings, sectioned parts and fasteners can be streamlined into a single part.
 DMLS has been particularly advantageous to the aerospace industry because it allows parts to be produced that were previously impossible to manufacture.